Mohammad Syafaat Mintaredja: Publications

 In his books, Mintaredja's moderate views on Islam are evident.
 He was an early critic of the desire to establish an Islamic state.
 This was not only because the Indonesian nation is diverse, but also because, according to him, there is no strong basis in the Qur'an and Hadith for establishing such a state.
 Mintaredja also criticized the Masyumi which placed too much emphasis on ideological issues and ignored economic and welfare issues which were actually equally important.
 Apparently, this view was what enabled Mintaredja to enter the inner circle of the New Order (Indonesia) government, at least in its early periods.

 Personal life

-Mohammad Syafaat Mintaredja had several children.
+Mohammad Syafaat Mintaredja is married to Siti Romlah and had several children.
 His first child, Evac Syafruddin Mintaredja, decided not to follow in his father's footsteps and chose to start his career from the bottom.
 He became Head of the Media Bureau at the Ministry of State Secretariat under Vice President Jusuf Kalla.
 Evac's son, Arie Syafriandi Mintaredja, also chose to become an entrepreneur, down to the fourth generation, Alvaro Rafi Syafaat Mintaredja.
+The Mintaredja family is also related to the family of the 4th President of Indonesia, Abdurrahman Wahid.
+Gus Dur who was also the founder of the National Awakening Party.